ROCm/MIVisionX/apps/mivisionx_winml_classifier/README.md

-# Image Clasiification using AMD WinML Extension
+# Image Classification using AMD WinML Extension

 This application implements a method to run WinML supported ONNX models using MIVisionX RunTime.
 This c/c++ implementation does image classification on live camera capture or pre-recorded video stream.